 Lastly, coupon codes are most often only available for a particular course.
 Make sure that the code is being used for the course from which is was intended.

-When logged in to your account, use the secondary menu to navigate to the Certificates page.
+When logged in to your account, use the light purple menu to navigate to the Certificates page.

 Usually this is because one or more of course videos/lessons in the course have not been fully watched, therefore, the course has not been completed.
 When one is logged in and going through the course the site software keeps track of how much of each video has been watched.
 Computer technology is more and more sophisticated.
 This information is stored in the account and will mark the video lesson completed when the video has been fully watched.
 One thing that can be a little confusing is that a video or lesson may be marked as "viewed" in the course lesson list but this does NOT mean that the lesson has been completed.
 Each video lesson must be fully watched from beginning to the end and each quiz must be passed with a score of 70 percent for the certificate to be issued.
 Once the course is completed the certificate will appear on the certificate page.
 Even the Introduction video must be fully watched.
 If you watched it before registering for the class, it will need to be watched again when you are logged in to the course.